 Search engine optimization, or SEO, and Local SEO, is the marketing process of enhancing the visibility of a website, its web page, or social media page to maximize visitors.

-As a business owner integrating inbound marketing strategies, staying on top of best SEO practices is key as without proper SEO, your business may as well be invisible on the internet.
+As a business owner integrating inbound marketing strategies, staying on top of best SEO practices is key, as, without proper SEO, your business may as well be invisible on the internet.

 - Research your keywords.
-Once again you want to grab your buyer personas and highlight the interest words.
+Once again, you want to grab your buyer personas and highlight the interest words.
 A core set of keywords will go a long way to ensuring the entirety of your website and inbound marketing strategy is SEO-friendly.
 You can test certain keywords with a solution like the HubSpot keyword tool.

 - Sprinkle the right keywords in the right places.
-Keywords are great but the last thing you want is to spam them across your page.
+Keywords are great, but the last thing you want is to spam them across your page.
 Black hat marketing and spammy content will only hurt your search engine rankings and deter potential customers.
-Instead, keywords need to be added in naturally and in prominent places like:
+Instead, keywords need to be added naturally and in prominent places like:

 - At least one heading